Wild – This is a wild landscape of mountains and rivers, with valley slopes covered by wild Sweet Briar (Rosa rubiginosa).

 Ritchies have a limited bus service between Queenstown and Cromwell – ritchies.co.nz

-Intercity have a bus service between Dunedin and Cromwell – intercity.co.nz
+Intercity have a bus service between Dunedin and Cromwell and between Queenstown and Cromwell – intercity.co.nz

 Conference Shuttle: